DerKevinRiehl/eth_microsimulation_traffic/Lecture06/README.md

 1. Use your own network.
 2. Modify your Configuration file so that the simulation logs the emission relevant information.
 3. Use the Python Script from `sumo_example_emissions` to visualize a heatmap of your emissions.
+4. Can you display other emissions than just CO2?
+Are they similar to CO2 heatmap, or different?

 **Third Task: Your Project**
 1. Are environmental impact assessments such as emissions or noise relevant to your project?